suchmememanyskill/steam-deck-addons/Dolphin-rightclick-addtosteam/README.md

 ## Notes:
 - This currently does not support multiple users well.
 It only updates whatever the first user is.
+- You need to reboot steam to see the changes made to the shortcuts

 ## Install (Steam deck):
 1. Launch into the desktop mode